-Between April 20, 2018 and June 14, 2018, the Company issued \$1,725,000 of 15% OID Senior Secured Promissory Notes due June 15, 2018 ("Series G Notes") raising an aggregate principal amount of \$1,450,000 and cancelling \$50,000 of expense reimbursement payable by the Company to Mr. Moyer.
-Medalist Partners Harvest Master Fund, Ltd. and Medalist Partners Opportunity Master Fund A, LP, each of which Mr. Herr is co-portfolio manager, have each participated in the Series G Notes and is due a total of \$1,380,000.
+Between April 20, 2018 and June 29, 2018, the Company issued \$2,812,500 of 15% OID Senior Secured Promissory Notes due June 15, 2018 ("Series G Notes") raising an aggregate principal amount of \$2,200,000 and cancelling \$50,000 of expense reimbursement payable by the Company to Mr. Moyer.
+Medalist Partners Harvest Master Fund, Ltd. and Medalist Partners Opportunity Master Fund A, LP, each of which Mr. Herr is co-portfolio manager, have each participated in the Series G Notes and is due a total of \$2,437,500.
 The Series G Notes have a senior priority security interest in all the personal property, fixtures and intellectual property and products of the Company.
-Additionally, in connection with the Series G Notes financing, all of the Company's Series F Convertible Note holders are required to subordinate their notes to the Series G Notes.
-As of June 15, 2018, the Company is in default on \$1,725,000 of the Series G Notes and is following up with the Series G note holders to obtain the appropriate signatures to extend the maturity date to June 30, 2018.
+Additionally, in connection with the Series G Note financing, all of the Company's Series F Convertible Note holders were required by the terms of the Series G to subordinate their notes to the Series G Notes.
+As of June 15, 2018, the Company was in default on \$1,725,000 of the Series G Notes from June 28, 2018, the Company and the holders of the Series G Notes from 15% to 20% and the issuance of warrants to purchase an additional 208,350 shares of common stock.